SpectreVC/UiLib.lua/Documentation.md

 Name ( the Name Of the Toggle )
-ParentTab ( To What Tab the Toggle Is Parented  ) Position ( The Position where The Toggle Will Be On The Tab ) Callback ( you know what a callback is Sherlock )
+ParentTab ( To What Tab the Toggle Is Parented  ) Position ( The Position where The Toggle Will Be On The Tab ) DefaultValue ( The starting Value of the toggle ) Callback ( you know what a callback is Sherlock )
 ]]